According to HubSpot, the average CRM data decays at a rate of 22.5% every year.

 So if your CRM is only as good as your data, perhaps it's time for a spring clean?
 Let's look at the process you can follow to cleanse your database for a successful growth stack.

-Why dirty data is limiting your reach
+Why dirty data is limiting your marketing reach

 Contact health decreases in your CRM.
 Efforts to ensure the integrity of your data can greatly enhance response rates and increase ROI.
 To help yo demonstrate how impactful a clean database can be, here are a few examples of the key metrics you'll want to track, before and after your spring clean: